-Since values shape behavior (e.g., Bardi & Schwartz, 2003; Rechter & Sverdlik, 2016), we suggest that they will influence mentoring style.
-In considering mentors’ personal values and mentoring style, we focus on the value dimension of self-enhancement-self-transcendence, since that, as they are the ones with power in the hierarchic mentoring relationship, these values are expected to influence their behaviors through the shift in focus between promoting the mentee (self-transcendence) and promoting their own self-interests (self-enhancement).
-As self-enhancement values emphasize the pursuit of control (power values) and recognition of others (achievement values), mentors who espouse these values are likely to perceive the mentoring relationship as a mean to exert control (over the mentee) and receive recognition through demonstrating their abilities.
-We thus hypothesize that self-enhancement values of mentors predict a more authoritative mentoring style (i.e., more directive/transmission and less maieutic/constructive; see arrows 1 and 2 and Figure 2).
-Also, as self-transcendence values are focused on self-interests, mentors who emphasize these values are likely to be less involved in the mentoring relationship (see arrow 3).
-On the other hand, self-transcendence values emphasize the promotion of the well-being of others, they are expected to predict a less authoritative (arrow 4) and more developmental maieutic (arrow 5) mentoring style, in which the mentor guides self-reflection of the mentees to make their own decisions independently, and higher involvement (arrow 6) of the mentor in the relationships.
+As values typically shape behavior (e.g., Bardi & Schwartz, 2003; Rechter & Sverdlik, 2016), we hypothesize that mentors’ values will influence their mentoring style.
+In considering the relation between the values of mentors and their mentoring style, we focus specifically on the dichotomy of self-enhancement vs. self-transcendence.
+Since mentors are the ones with power in a hierarchical mentoring relationship, we expect these values to influence their behavior by shifting their focus between promoting the mentee (self-transcendence) and promoting their own self-interest (self-enhancement).
+As self-enhancement values emphasize the pursuit of control (power values) and recognition of others (achievement values), mentors who espouse these values are more likely to perceive the mentoring relationship as a means to exert control over the mentee and to receive recognition by demonstrating their abilities.
+We thus hypothesize that self-enhancement values among mentors will predict a more authoritarian mentoring style (i.e., more directive/transmissive and less maieutic/constructive; see Figure 2, arrows 1 and 2).
+Also, as self-enhancement values are focused on self-interest, mentors who emphasize these values are less likely to be involved in the mentoring relationship (see Figure 2, arrow 3).
+Contrastingly, as self-transcendence values focus on promoting the well-being of others, we expect them to predict a less authoritarian mentoring style (arrow 4), a more maieutic style in which the mentor guides the mentees to self-reflect and make their own decisions (arrow 5), and higher mentor involvement in the relationship (arrow 6).

-H1: Mentors’ self-enhancement values will be (H1a) positively related to their tendency to be directive, and (H1b) negatively related to their tendency to be maieutic in their mentoring style and (H1c) to their involvement in the relationship.
+H1: Mentors’ self-enhancement values will relate (H1a) positively with a directive mentoring style, (H1b) negatively with a maieutic mentoring style, and (H1c) negatively with their involvement in the relationship.

-H2: Mentors’ self-transcendence values will be (H2a) negatively related to their tendency to be directive, and (H2b) positively related to their tendency to be maieutic in their mentoring style and (H2c) to their involvement in the relationship.
+H2: Mentors’ self-transcendence values will relate (H2a) negatively with a directive mentoring style, (H2b) positively with a maieutic mentoring style, and (H2c) positively with their involvement in the relationship.

-The moderating role or personal values of mentees:
+The moderating role of mentees’ personal values:

-We suggest that maieutic and directive mentoring styles are distinctively appropriate to mentees with difference personal values.
-From the mentee’s perspective, mentoring relationships involve reception of learning, support and professional development from the mentor, while being the less powerful side in the hierarchical dyad.
-Hence, we argue that mentees reactions to different mentoring styles will be related to the other value dimension, that of openness-to-change versus conservation values.
-This is because in the context of asymmetric power in a relationship that, by definition, concern the development of the low-power partner, gaining dominance and promoting others’ wellbeing should be less relevant, while acting under some else’s guidance would be more closely related to the desire for independence (openness-to-change values) and respect for authority and external expectations (conservation values).
+We propose that maieutic and directive mentoring styles may have a different impact on mentees depending on their personal values.
+In a mentoring relationship, the mentee is on the receiving end of learning, support, and professional development, and positioned on the less powerful side of the hierarchical dyad.
+Because of this, we argue that their response to different mentoring styles will vary based on the other value dimension: openness-to-change vs. conservation.
+From the perspective of the mentee, gaining dominance and promoting others’ well-being is less likely to be relevant.
+Instead, acting under someone else’s guidance may relate more closely with their desire for independence (openness-to-change values) and their respect for authority and social expectations (conservation values).